 How To Calculate The Number Of Pay Periods In A Year

-That means that 1-2 days occur more than the 52 times in a year and if your pay period ends on one of those, you will have an extra that year.
-Confused?
-Let’s look at this picture:
+This means that 1-2 days occur more than the 52 weeks in a year, and if your pay period happens to conclude on one of those days, you’ll end up with an extra pay period for the year.
+Feeling a bit confused?
+Let’s break it down further:

 Pay Period Vs Payday